DarthMDev/hgss_archipelago/README.md

 - Better location labels.
 In [`data_gen/locations.toml`](data_gen/locations.toml), for each location, simply modify the `label` field.
   No other changes necessary.
 - Correct logic.
 There are probably some places with incorrect logic.
 If you find any of these, open up an issue, and I'll get to fixing it promptly.
 - Correct item classifications.
-Some items may not be classified as `useful`, when they should be.
-To adjust these, in the `data_gen/items.toml` file, for each item that should be marked as useful, add the line `classification = "useful"` line.
+- Verify we have everything in locations
+- regions info
+- encounters info
+- Rom patching
+- make sure we have everything in rules
+- more options for events and pokegear support

 ## What is Missing